 You have probably seen that meme by now, the one that says “I’m glad I learned about parallelograms instead of how to do taxes.
 It’s really come in handy this parallelogram season.”
 It is funny in the way much humor is: maddeningly true.
-Traditional high schools and colleges don’t truly prepare us for the reality of adulthood finances, loans, mortgages and debt.
+Traditional high schools and colleges do not truly prepare us for the reality of adulthood finances, loans, mortgages and debt.
 At the age of 23, I called my mom and asked her how to write my first rent check.
 The good news is that if you want to learn more, there are plenty of ways to educate yourself on how to manage your money.

 I am part of a small, women-only finance group where we pride ourselves on having open, honest conversations about money.
-We meet every six weeks and read a finance-related book leading up to each meeting, (we just finished Invested by Danielle Town and her father, Phil Town which I highly recommend).
+We meet every six weeks and read a finance-related book leading up to each meeting, (we just finished “Invested” by Danielle Town and her father, Phil Town which I highly recommend).
 I can’t meet with this group every day, which is probably for the best because if I could, I would be made of Trader Joe’s wine and cheese straws.
 When I can’t be with my financially savvy friends, I turn to podcasts for financial advice that comes from a neutral party.
 Below are some of our favorite finance and money-related podcasts that have something to offer regardless of where you are in your own financial journey.

 Gaby Dunn’s podcast is something I did not think money podcasts could be: fun.
-Dunn, a TV writer, actor and bestselling author doesn’t claim to be a financial expert; in fact, she trudges through her own financial history and shortcomings as a sort of cautionary tale.
+Dunn, a TV writer, actor and bestselling author does not claim to be a financial expert; in fact, she trudges through her own financial history and shortcomings as a sort of cautionary tale.
 She tackles a different financial theme each episode with the help of her guests, including Mara Wilson (who you may remember as Matilda).
 Other guests consist of politicians, celebrities, finance experts, authors and activists.
 The fourth season starts on April 24th — catch the first episode now — but there are gems to be found in the first three seasons, including my favorite “What If You’re F*cked (aka No, Seriously – What Then?)” which is helpful for anyone who feels like they are buried under a debt mountain as a result of freelancing, mental health situations, substance abuse or identity fraud.

 If you are seeking advice in all areas of finance: HerMoney with Jean Chatzky

-Jean Chatzky kind of does it all: she is the financial editor for the TODAY show, a journalist, the personal finance ambassador for AARP, and of course, the host of the HerMoney podcast.
+Jean Chatzky kind of does it all: She is the financial editor for the TODAY show, a journalist, the personal finance ambassador for AARP, and of course, the host of the HerMoney podcast.
 Chatzky’s philosophy can be distilled into five easily understood bullet points, and her podcast delves deeper into all aspects of money.
 The podcast is made specifically for women and addresses larger societal questions like why women are so much less likely to invest than their male counterparts.
 Each episode is money-related but tagged to a larger theme including careers, love, family, save, job hunting, financial planning, entrepreneurship and more.
 This makes it easy to find the episodes that will resonate with your specific questions.

 If you are interested in how money influences other aspects of your life: Money Girl